FarronF/limerick-council-meetings/meetings/2022/03/28-Full Meeting of Limerick City and County Council/Minutes - Special Meeting of Limerick City and Council Council - 18th February 2022.md

 process.
 This included webinars, development of a virtual room, meetings held on Zoom

-Meetings etc. This process culminated in 285 submission received on the Draft Plan, all of--- which are summarised in the Chief Executive’s Report, with the response and
+Meetings etc. This process culminated in 285 submission received on the Draft Plan, all of
+---
+which are summarised in the Chief Executive’s Report, with the response and

 recommendation of the Chief Executive on each issue raised.